sl-design-system/components/website/src/categories/components/form/code.md

 1. It provides a default layout for form fields.
 2. It manages the way required/optional fields should be marked.
 2. It provides a way to validate all form fields at once.
-3. It allow you to query the state of the form.
+3. It allows you to query the state of the form.

 ## Layout